Mozarabic Rite: Early attempts at revival

 There were a number of major attempts in reviving the decrepit Mozarabic Rite during the late medieval period.
 At the end of the 13th century, Archbishop Gonzalo Pérez Gudiel of Toledo (1280–1299), a Mozarab by blood, was concerned enough about the grave circumstances of the rite to entrust archdean Jofré de Loaysa with the renewal of the Mozarabic clergy and the copying of new liturgical books, giving new life to the Mozarab community and its rite.

 In 1436, Juan Vázquez de Cepeda, Bishop of Segovia, left in his will benefices for the creation of a chapel and center of Mozarabic studies in his villa at Aniago near Valladolid.
 He claimed that the Hispanic Rite was suffering from neglect and that those charged with its celebration in Toledo had forgotten how to correctly perform the chants and liturgy.
 Unfortunately, due to insufficient funds as well as a lack of connection to any living Mozarab community, the foundation lasted for only five years before passing into the hands of the Carthusian Order.

 The continued deterioration of the rite was also a matter of concern for Archbishop of Toledo Alonso Carrillo (1446–1482).
 Calling together a synod at Alcalá de Henares in 1480, Carillo decried the decadence that had befallen the Rite due to the fact that the benefices destined for its celebration had been assigned to clerics with no real knowledge of or interest in the rite.
-He attempted to rectify the situation by withholding benefices from ignorant clergymen, and insisting that Rite be celebrated by knowledgeable ones.
+He attempted to rectify the situation by withholding benefices from ignorant clergy, and insisting that Rite be celebrated by knowledgeable ones.
 These actions, among others, laid the groundwork for Cardinal Jiménez de Cisneros's reform in 1500–1502.

 In 1484, Carillo's successor, Cardinal Pedro González de Mendoza (1482–1495), ordered Mozarabic parishes were to be respected as free institutions, and attempted to curb the decline of these parishes by limiting the incursions of Roman parishioners into these churches, as well as the exodus of Mozarabs (and their taxes) to wealthier Roman parishes.
 The Mozarabic clergy sought papal confirmation of Mendoza's decree, and obtained it from Pope Innocent VII in the bull Fiat ut petitur.
 Despite this papal intervention, Mozarabic parishes and their liturgy continued to decline so that by 1500, the number of Mozarab Christians within the city of Toledo were down to six, divided between three parishes.